Ren Yongshun

-Ren Yongshun (任永顺 (任永順, Rén Yǒngshùn); born 8 April 1985) is a Chinese football defender.
+Ren Yongshun (任永顺 (任永順, Rén Yǒngshùn); born 8 April 1985) is a Chinese former football defender.

 Club career

 Shandong Luneng

 Ren Yongshun was the product of the Shandong Luneng youth system where he eventually graduated to the senior squad during the 2003 league season.
 He represented Shandong Luneng in the league for the first time as a starter on July 24, 2005 in a league match with Shanghai Shenhua in a 2-2 draw.

 Wuhan Guangu

 Unable to establish himself within the Shandong team he would transfer to Wuhan Guanggu at the beginning of the 2007 league season with fellow Shandong teammates Deng Xiaofei, Guo Mingyue and Li Zhuangfei.
 Taking time to establish himself within his new team Ren Yongshun eventually made his debut on August 26, 2007 against Shanghai Shenhua in a 0-0 draw.
 This was followed by several further league appearances, however the 2008 Chinese Super League season was to prove a difficult period for him as he quickly lost his place within the Wuhan team, this was added by Wuhan being ejected and subsequently relegated from the Chinese Super League after the club's management did not accept the punishment given to them by the Chinese Football Association after a scuffle broke out during a league game against Beijing Guoan on September 27, 2008.